 Ms. Casel has appeared on the cover of Dance Spirit, American Theater Magazine, The Village Voice and has been featured in many other magazine articles.
 She has worked and performed with the greatest tap dancers and companies including the late great Gregory Hines, Jazz Tap Ensemble, American Tap Dance Orchestra and Savion Glover as the only female in his company N.Y.O.T.s.
 (Not Your Ordinary Tappers).
 Her work has been presented nationally and internationally, and she continues striving to make Tap Dancing a relevant presence in the arts.

 Ayodele, also a Capezio Athlete, was featured alongside Sutton Foster and Jonathan Groff in Off-Center Encores!
 Jamboree! at New York City Center and performed her work "While I Have The Floor" at City Center's Fall for Dance 2016 season.
-Recent performances include "Broadway For Hillary" Fundraiser at the St. James Theater in NYC for with Michael Mayer as director.
-She is on faculty at A BroaderWay, LA Dance Magic, and Marymount Manhattan College.
+Recent performances include the "Adelante Cuba!"
+Festival with Latin Jazz giant Arturo O'Farrill, the "Broadway For Hillary" Fundraiser at the St. James Theater in NYC for with Michael Mayer as director.
+She is on faculty at A BroaderWay and teaches regularly throughout the country.
 She is the co-director of Original Tap House and Operation: Tap.